-Pre-lab Quiz
+Pre-lab Quiz (for Standard Labs)

-Prior to taking the pre-lab quiz, read about the experiment in the lab manual and prepare your notebook pages.
+Prior to taking a quiz, read about the experiment in the lab manual and prepare your notebook pages.
 You should be familiar with the overall concepts of the experiment and the methods used in the experiment.
 You should also understand the procedure and how to do the calculations you will need to do with the raw data.